Hi there.

 sudo cp /tmp/libvgpu.so.patched /usr/local/vgpu/libvgpu.so"

-Caveat: this is node-wide.
-Every GPU pod that starts after the swap will LD_PRELOAD the patched version.
+A small caveat to keep in mind: the swap is node-wide.
+Every GPU pod that boots after will LD_PRELOAD my version.
 Pods already running keep the old one in memory (LD_PRELOAD reads the file at process load).
-So zero impact on running workloads, but at every Olares HAMi DaemonSet update the master file might get overwritten.
+So zero impact on running workloads, but at every HAMi DaemonSet update the master file might get overwritten.
 Moderate risk, reversible (backup is in place).

-Phase 2: Lucebox boots… and three layers of bugs
+The moment Lucebox boots… and three new bugs

 I redeploy lucedflashqwen36one v1.3.0 (the standard chart from the repo).
 The “Illegal device id” bug from episode 5 is gone.
 HAMi is unblocked.